Global Health Teams History

 2007 Wildfires of San Diego County, CA

-Deployment of medical teams to numerous shelters throughout San Diego County.
-The majority of the 12-day deployment was spent at the Pechanga Indian Reservation in Temecula assisting the local medical staff.
+Team sent to provide medical care throughout San Diego County.
+The majority of the 12-day deployment was with the medical staff at the Pechanga Indian Reservation.

 2007 Hurricane Dean